Rhopalostylis sapida: Variation

 The nīkau palm shows considerable variation in the wild.
 Plants from the South Island and the offshore islands of the North Island have larger, more-gracefully-arching fronds and are popular in cultivation.
 The Chatham Islands form is particularly different, having a distinct juvenile form and larger fruits, and a thicker covering of fine hairs on the fronds.
 More research is needed into its precise relationship with the mainland form.
 The nīkau palm of the New Zealand mainland is very similar to Rhopalostylis baueri of the Kermadecs and Norfolk Island, which can be distinguished by its more rounded or oval fruits, and by its leaflets which are broader than those found in most populations of R. sapida.

 Taxonomy

 The species was described using the name Areca sapida in 1786 by Georg Forster based on material and descriptions collected by Daniel Solander.
 In 1878, the taxon was moved to the species' current scientific name, Rhopalostylis sapida, by Hermann Wendland and Carl Georg Oscar Drude.

 Etymology

-Nīkau is a word borrowed from the Māori language; cognates of this word in the closely related Eastern Polynesian languages of the tropical Pacific refer to the fronds or the midrib of the coconut palm (niu).
-A common folk etymology for nīkau is that the word means "no coconuts", however there is no evidence for this fact.
+Nīkau is a word borrowed and adapted from the Māori language; cognates of this word in the closely related Eastern Polynesian languages of the tropical Pacific refer to the fronds or the midrib of the coconut palm (niu).
+A common folk etymology for nīkau is that the word means "no coconuts", but there is no evidence.
 The species epithet sapida means "savoury", and is a reference to the edible nature of the plant.

-The English language name cabbage palm was first used in the journals of James Cook and Joseph Banks, used to refer to the edible palm heart of Rhopalostylis sapida.
+The English language name "cabbage palm" was first used in the journals of James Cook and Joseph Banks, used to refer to the edible palm heart of Rhopalostylis sapida.